Skip to navigation Skip to content

 • renegotiate a suitable debt repayment plan

-Clarify any unusual expenses.
-Clarify any expenses that appear too high or out of the ordinary as there may be circumstances that justify these expenses.
+Clarify any unusual expenses, and expenses that appear too high or out of the ordinary.
+There may be circumstances that justify these expenses.
+It may be appropriate to request evidence to consider these costs.

 Determine the customer’s necessary expenses.
 Explain that the customer’s capacity to pay (disposable income) can only be reduced by the amount that the necessary expenses exceed the self-support amount already allowed for.